john-masters/JohnMasters_T1A2/README.md

 ---

 ## Target audience

 The target audience for my portfolio is an employer looking to hire a junior developer.
 I expect them to have an a high-degree of technical knowledge.

-In addition, the portfolio will be optimised for mobile, tablet and desktop platforms for ease of viewing on all devices.
+To ensure ease of viewing, the portfolio will be optimised for mobile, tablet and desktop platforms.

 ---

 ## Tech stack (e.g. html, css, deployment platform, etc)

 - Website: HTML5, CSS3 and SASS
 - Sitemap and wireframes: Diagrams.net
 - Deployment: GitHub

 ---